Cavan, Co. Cavan

 The population falling within the Union at the 1831 census had been 83,604 with Divisions ranging in size from Kildallan (population 2,211) to Cavan itself (7,030).

 The new workhouse, built in 1841-2, was designed by George Wilkinson.
 It occupied a nine-acre site a mile to the north of Cavan town.
 It could accommodate 1,200 inmates, making it Ulster's largest workhouse.
 The cost of the building was £10,500 plus £2,000 for fixtures and fittings etc. It was declared fit for the admission of paupers on 26th March 1842, and admitted its first inmates just under three months later on the 17th June.
 The workhouse location and layout are shown on the 1912 map below.

 The workhouse followed one of Wilkinson's standard designs, with a front block housing receiving rooms on the ground floor and a board-room on the first floor.

-A central spine containing the chapel linked to the rearmost block which housed the two-storey workhouse infirmary.
+At the rear of the main block was a single-storey range containing the kitchen, laundry, bakehouse and outher utility rooms.
+A central spine containing the chapel and dining-hall then linked to the rearmost block which housed the two-storey workhouse infirmary.